soncojmk/poppin/README.md

         api/events/<event_id>/save (POST) --> Save an event (need to send token with request) api/events/<event_id>/save (DELETE) --> Unsave an event (need to send token with request) api/events/<event_id>/people_saving (GET) --> get a list of users saving an event

+    Personal Event:  (just like normal events) --> just check is  'is_personal' field is true to determine if it's a personal event

     Notifications:
         api/devices (POST) --> Required Parameters: